Kings Royal: Format changes

+High Limit addition

 In October 2023, Kyle Larson and brother-in-law Brad Sweet acquired the Tezos All Star Circuit of Champions tour from Eldora owner Tony Stewart, and the Kings Royal became a two-day format (Friday and Saturday) only as part of the World Racing Group deal, as Larson and Sweet's High Limit Racing featured a two-day midweek show before the official Kings Royal shows (Knight Before on Friday and Kings Royal on Saturday) starting in 2024.
 The High Limit format is similar to a multiple day format where each night's performance determines the starting field for the championship night.
 The Wednesday night Double Down Duels drivers are split into two groups and race only in the groups they are drawn, where a driver's qualifying time, heat race performance, and feature results are converted into points.
 The Thursday Joker's Jackpot feature has the top 12 drivers in points advance to the A Main on Thursday for the $100,000 to win feature, with positions 13-36 in one of two B Mains, and the rest of the field in one of two C Mains.
-In 2025, the Joker's Jackpot was televised on Fox Sports 1.
+From 2025–2026, the Joker's Jackpot was televised on Fox Sports 1.

+Current format

 The Kings Royal and Knight Before remain World Racing Group events, and each night has its own qualifying and own race, with the Kings Royal currently employing a format where the top two drivers in qualifying guaranteed to start in the A Main, and drivers notoriously sandbagging for the right to qualify in a position that is a power of six, since the winner of that heat race will win the pole position.
 Drivers must score a podium finish in order to advance to the A Main or they are relegated to the B Main.

-In 2025, the winner's purse was upgraded to $200,000.
+Tradition

+The event is considered to be one of the most prestigious sprint car events held worldwide, and is considered to be a "Crown Jewel" event.

+The winner gets seated on a throne in victory lane while adorned with a crown and robe and carrying a scepter.

+Purse

+From its inaugural running through 2018, there was a standard $50,000 winner's purse; the 2019 running saw a boost to $175,000 for the winner's prize.
+The Kings Royal is Eldora's largest event each season, drawing over 30,000 spectators.
+Since 2025, the winner's purse was upgraded to $200,000.